 - Key philosophical, ethical, and legal issues in patient and helper relationships across the lifespan;

 - Preserving and nurturing relationships in a therapeutic setting – case studies, personal and experiential accounts, and institutional facts;

 - Choosing life – perceiving and seeking positive and growthful positions in the face of difficult life situations;

 - Attending to opportunities for psycho-spiritual, psychological, psycho-social and physical development.

 Please note that presentations that deal with related themes will also be considered.

 It is our aim that a number of these interdisciplinary and multidisciplinary dialogues will be ongoing and that they will ultimately develop into a series of related cross context research project.
 It is also anticipated that these will support and encourage the establishment of useful collaborative networks, and the creation, presentation, and publication of original research.
 Through such richness and diversity it is expected that a body of knowledge and expertise will be established that serves both individuals and organisations.

-E-mails should be entitled: THE PATIENT 4 Abstract Submission.
+E-mails should be entitled: The Patient Abstract Submission

-The conference is part of the Persons series of ongoing research and publications projects conferences, run within the Probing the Boundaries domain which aims to bring together people from different areas and interests to share ideas and explore innovative and challenging routes of intellectual and academic exploration.
+A number of eBooks and paperback books have been published or are in press as a result of the work of this project.
 All papers accepted for and presented at the conference must be in English and will be eligible for publication in an ISBN eBook.
 Selected papers may be developed for publication in a themed hard copy volume(s).
 All publications from the conference will require editors, to be chosen from interested delegates from the conference.